FAQ's

 This page addresses common questions about Camp Serenity’s legal structure, zoning considerations, off-grid systems, faith alignment, and community governance.

-What is Camp Serenity, legally?
+What is Camp Serenity?

 Camp Serenity is a 501(c)(3) nonprofit organization established for charitable, educational, and faith-based purposes.